A Bunch Of Guys Were Asked To Explain Tampons — Here's What They Said

-Beyond the basics they learn in middle school health class, how much do cis men really know about periods?
+Beyond the basics they learn in school biology lessons, how much do cis men really know about periods?

 Not that much, according to a video created by the charity Plan U.K. and V.Point News to launch #JustATampon, a campaign that aims to reduce the stigma of talking about menstruation, while also raising awareness about women's access to sanitary products around the globe.
 In the video, six men are asked to explain how menstruation cups and tampons work — and the results are hilarious.